Kiosk Security Systems

 - Look at the strength of the application.
 Is it, robust enough to handle an attack?
 If something happens to the application is it going to provide the necessary information so problems can be proactively identified?

-Deployers should regularly review the screen activity of their kiosks, which screens users are looking at, the order of the screen presentation and the amount of time spent on each screen.
+Deployers should regularly review the screen activity of their kiosk machines, which screens users are looking at, the order of the screen presentation and the amount of time spent on each screen.

 Guess what?
 Millennials do care about online privacy!